bljubisic/survey-md/README.md

 # Using Survey-md

 Using survey-md is simple, you should just add the survey-md in your package.json.
 After that all of the necessary tools would be available to you.
-Most simple way of usage is creating your `+page.svelte` together with `+page.js` file. `+page.js` would be used for parsing the markdown and providong the resulting data to the `+page.svelte` where it can be used.
+Most simple way of usage is creating your `+page.svelte` together with `+page.js` file. `+page.js` would be used for parsing the markdown and providing the resulting data to the `+page.svelte` where it can be used.
 Sample `+page.js` should be something like this:

 ```
 /** @type {import('./$types').PageLoad} */
+import md from 'survey-md/md'
 export async function load({params}) {
   const text = "## Hi!
 Please pick a number.\n  (We shuffle them *every time*)\n\n?mynumber shuffle\n- 1337\n- [42](https://www.google.com/search?q=42)\n- 7±2\n\n@ mynumber\n[Submit](+)";
   const survey = await md(text);